Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 \subsection{Limits of lozenges}

 In Theorem 5.2 of \cite{Fe7} we proved that there is a global constant $a_0 > 0$ so that if $\alpha, \beta$ are corners of a lozenge, then the Hausdorff distance between $\alpha$ and $\beta$ is finite and bounded above by $a_0$.
 See Theorem \ref{lozengebound} here.
 It will be crucial for us, when constructing walls in $\mt$, to understand well limits of sequences of lozenges.
 Suppose that $D_i$ is a sequence of lozenges with corners $\alpha_i, \beta_i$.
 Suppose that the sequence $\beta_i$ converges to an orbit $\beta$.
 Then bounded Hausdorff distance implies that $\alpha_i$ all intersect a fixed compact set.
-So up to subsequence the $\alpha_i$ converge to an orbit $\alpha$.
+So up to subsequence the $\alpha_i$ converges to an orbit $\alpha$.

 The simplest situation is that such a limit is a lozenge itself.
-This always occurs, for example in the case of the geodesic flow, and for any $\rrrr$-covered Anosov flow.
+This is certainly possible, for example in the case of the geodesic flow, and for any $\rrrr$-covered Anosov flow.
 This is depicted in Figure \ref{figure6} (a) where the sequence $D_i$ converges to the lozenge $D$.
-It is very easy to see that another theoretical possibility is that the sequence $D_i$ converges to a union of adjacent lozenges.
-This is depicted in Figure \ref{figure6} (b) where the limit of the sequence $D_i$ is the union of the lozenges $C_1, C_2, C_3$.
+It is very easy to see that another possibility is that the sequence $D_i$ converges to a union of adjacent lozenges, this happens for example if there is a free Seifert piece of the Anosov flow with a ``hyperbolic blow up", as in \cite{Barb-Fe}.
+This situation is depicted in Figure \ref{figure6} (b) where the limit of the sequence $D_i$ is the union of the lozenges $C_1, C_2, C_3$.
 In the figure, the corners $\beta_i$ of $D_i$ converge to $\beta$.
 The other corners $\alpha_i$ of $D_i$ converge to $\alpha$.
 The figure depicts the situation that $\alpha, \beta$ are connected by a finite chain of lozenges.